 If the failure does not amount to a major failure, you are entitled to have problems with the service rectified in a reasonable time and, if this is not done, to cancel your contract and obtain a refund for the unused portion of the contract.

-From 9 June 2019, the mandatory text for the supply of goods and services is:
+The mandatory text for the supply of goods and services after 9 June 2019 is:

 Our goods and services come with guarantees that cannot be excluded under the Australian Consumer Law.
 For major failures with the service, you are entitled: